eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 ![Transfer Process Provider State Machine](diagrams/transfer-process-provider-states.png)

-A transfer process can be initiated from the consumer side by sending a `TransferRequest` to the connector management API:
+A transfer process can be initiated from the consumer side by sending a `TransferRequest` to the connector Management API:

 ```json
 {